Adding a New Flight: A Step-By-Step Guide

-Adding and fully processing a new flight consists of five steps as follows:
+Adding and fully processing a new flight in DatuBIM involves five steps:

 1. Selecting the flight images